-1. Competently perform all procedures on the Essential Procedures Checklist 2.
+1. Competently perform all skills/procedures in the Essential Competencies Portfolio 2.
 Perform immediate assessment and management of acute and common presentations of illness (Including emergency management) 3.
 Prescribe common medications 4.
 Describe how and when to obtain assistance with managing patients 5.
 Describe the impact of intern working hours and strategies for self care 6.
 Demonstrate competent supervision and teaching of others 7.
 Order common investigations in a rational manner 8.
 Demonstrate cultural competency appropriate to intern tasks

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.

 Attribute 2: Creative and critical thinking, and problem solving

 Graduates are effective problems-solvers, able to apply critical, creative and evidence-based thinking to conceive innovative responses to future challenges.

 Graduates convey ideas and information effectively to a range of audiences for a variety of purposes and contribute in a positive and collaborative manner to achieving common goals.

 Graduates engage in professional behaviour and have the potential to be entrepreneurial and take leadership roles in their chosen occupations or careers and communities.